How To Support The Ethical Fashion Movement When You’re Broke

 Having conversations with fashion brands that you think should be doing better is another key way to support the ethical fashion movement from the ground up.

-Fashion Revolution’s Who Made My Clothes campaign, for example, encourages people to ask brands via email or social media, who made the clothes they are wearing, or the fabric their clothes are made from.
 This challenges brands to protect the people in their supply chains.
 It also encourages them to take responsibility for the human rights and well-being of everyone involved in the manufacturing process, from farm to factory to finished garment.

 Call Out Greenwashing

-Greenwashing is when a brand conveys misleading information that its products are environmentally friendly.
 It’s rife in the fast fashion industry.
-Here, brands like H&M, BooHoo, and Primark, which are rooted in promoting hyper-consumption, have all launched lines with a sustainable facade.
-These often small collections – in the case of Primark, their ‘sustainable range’ comprises of just 8 items – are partly made with recycled or organic materials.
+Brands rooted in promoting hyper-consumption, like H&M, BooHoo, and Primark, have all launched lines with a sustainable facade.
+These often small collections – in the case of Primark, its ‘sustainable range’ comprised of just 8 items – and are partly made with recycled or organic materials.
 They’re then sold alongside these brands’ standard options.

-Final Thoughts on Supporting Ethical Fashion
+Final Thoughts

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.